0lston/defensys_ctf/Crypto/[EASY] One Time BAD/writeup.md

 We are given `OneTimeBad.py` script, which takes a random key of length 10 (length of `"DEFENSYS{"`  + 1 )
-noticing the length of the encrypted we find out it is 60 which is a multiple of 10 Then the best attack we can perform is to get back the first 9 bytes of the key from the partially known plaintext  "DEFENSYS{" and the last byte of the key from "}" or if you don't notice that the flag is a multiple of the key length you can brute force the last key until you find a concrete flag that ends with "}"
+noticing the length of the encrypted we find out it is 60 which is a multiple of 10 Then the best attack we can perform is to get back the first 9 bytes of the key from the partially known plaintext  "DEFENSYS{" and the last byte of the key from "}" or if you don't notice that the flag is a multiple of the key length you can brute force the last key byte until you find a concrete flag that ends with "}"

 # Code
 ```py